knucklesuganda/py_assimilator/docs/alchemy/database.md

 ```

-`AlchemyRepository` must accept an SQLAlchemy session and a model that we created.
+`AlchemyRepository` must accept an SQLAlchemy session and the model that we created.

 - `session` - [SQLAlchemy](https://docs.sqlalchemy.org/en/20/orm/session_basics.html) session to the database.
 - `model` - the model that you created.